AlfiyaZi/aakinshin.net/en/_drafts/dotnet/datetime.md

 156237
 ```

-As you can see, the recieved numbers are not exactly equal to `156250`.
+As you can see, the received numbers are not exactly equal to `156250`.
 So, the difference between two sequential different `DateTime` values is approximately equal to the current timer interval.

 #### powercfg